Mohammad-Faiz-Cloud-Engineer/OpenMusic/README.md

 A mobile music app built with React Native and Expo.
 Browse charts, search for songs, build a queue, and listen with a full-screen player and a mini player that stays above the tab bar.
 The UI is dark with purple accents.

-Audio is powered by a backend that wraps JioSaavn-style metadata and stream URLs.
-The app does not ship its own music library; it talks to an API you configure.
+Audio is powered by [OpenMusic-API](https://github.com/Mohammad-Faiz-Cloud-Engineer/OpenMusic-API), a custom backend that scrapes JioSaavn for song metadata and stream URLs.
+The app does not ship its own music library; it talks to that API.

 ## Features